Postmillennialism

-Postmillennialism holds that Jesus Christ establishes his kingdom on earth through his preaching and redemptive work in the first century and that he equips his church with the gospel, empowers the church by the Spirit, and charges the church with the Great Commission (Matt 28:19) to disciple all nations.
+Postmillennialism holds that Jesus Christ establishes his kingdom on Earth through his preaching and redemptive work in the first century and that he equips his church with the gospel, empowers the church by the Spirit, and charges the church with the Great Commission (Matt 28:19) to disciple all nations.
 Postmillennialism expects that eventually the vast majority of people living will be saved.
 Increasing gospel success will gradually produce a time in history prior to Christ's return in which faith, righteousness, peace, and prosperity will prevail in the affairs of men and of nations.
 After an extensive era of such conditions Jesus Christ will return visibly, bodily, and gloriously, to end history with the general resurrection and the final judgment after which the eternal order follows.

-Postmillennialism was a dominant theological belief among American Protestants who promoted reform movements in the 1850s abolitionism and the Social Gospel.
-Postmillennialism has become one of the key tenets of a movement known as Christian Reconstructionism.
-It has been criticized by 20th century religious conservatives as an attempt to immanentize the eschaton.
+Postmillennialism was a dominant theological belief among American Protestants who promoted reform movements in the 19th and 20th centuries such as abolitionism and the Social Gospel.
+Postmillennialism has become one of the key tenets of a movement known as Christian reconstructionism.
+It was criticized in the 20th century by theological conservatives as an attempt to immanentize the eschaton.